Danielle Piermatei: Career

 Danielle Piermatei Silva was born on 23 April 1980, in Belo Horizonte, Brazil.
 She started training Brazilian jiu-jitsu (BJJ) at age 5 with her father, BJJ grandmaster and president of the Brazilian Jiu-Jitsu League, Hilton Leão, earning her black belt from him.
 In 2003 Piermatei won the World Jiu-Jitsu Championship after defeating Elidiane Pereira in the Light Feather final winning gold again in 2004 and 2005 against Elidiane Pereira.

 In 2007 she received her 2nd degree in jiu-jitsu and later graduated with a bachelor's degree in Physical Education from Universidade Salgado de Oliveira.
 In 2008 she won gold at the first Rio International Open of Jiu-Jitsu in the featherweight category.
 In the same year she was approved by the CBJJ in the arbitration course.
-In 2009 she won gold at the Brasilian Championship of Sport Jiu-Jitsu.
+In 2009 she won gold at the Brazilian Championship of Sport Jiu-Jitsu.

 In July 2009 she was invited to Abu Dhabi to teach women Brazilian jiu-jitsu alongside fellow black belt Carol de Lazzer.